sarahleavitt/nbTransmission/README.md

 For a more formal discussion of the theory behind and usage of this method, see the following paper:

-Sarah V Leavitt, Robyn S Lee, Paola Sebastiani, C Robert Horsburgh, Helen E Jenkins, Laura F White, Estimating the relative probability of direct transmission between infectious disease patients, International Journal of Epidemiology, Volume 49, Issue 3, June 2020, Pages 764–775, https://doi.org/10.1093/ije/dyaa031.
+Leavitt, S. V., Lee, R. S., Sebastiani P., Horsburgh C. R> , Jenkins, H. E., White, L. F. (2022).
+Estimating the relative probability of direct transmission between infectious disease patients, International Journal of Epidemiology, 49(3), 764–775, https://doi.org/10.1093/ije/dyaa031.

+For a description of the method implemented to estimate the serial interval distribution see the following paper:

+Leavitt, S. V., Jenkins, H. E., Sebastiani, P., Lee, R. S., Horsburgh, C. R., Tibbs, A. M., & White, L. F. (2021).
+Estimation of the generation interval using pairwise relative transmission probabilities.
+Biostatistics, 23(3), 807–824. https://doi.org/10.1093/biostatistics/kxaa059.

 ## Installation